hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](19.png)
 ![](19.5.png)

-This is how I roughly layed out the core components within the Arduino Nano footprint.
+This is how I roughly laid out the core components within the Arduino Nano footprint.
 Some large components like the reset switch and diode are outside the main nano footprint.
 The red pads indicate that these are all on the `F.Cu` layer.
 This is the front of the PCB.
-While a typical Nano design needs to be two sided (have components on both the front and back) to fit within that footprint, here, we will make a larger, one-sided board to keep assembly costs down.
+While a typical Nano design needs to be two-sided (have components on both the front and back) to fit within that footprint, here, we will make a larger, one-sided board to keep assembly costs down.

 > Note: This layout took several rounds of iteration between layout and trace routing to generate.
 It's absolutely fine to come back to rearrange your components if you find your layout doesn't work when routing traces - especially if this is your first complex board.

 ![](20.png)

-While laying out your board, the 3D viewer is a very useful tool (especially if you are hand-soldering and need more space in between components).
+While laying out your board, the 3D viewer is a very useful tool (especially if you are hand-soldering and need more space between components).
 Use 'Alt+3' to open it.

 ![](21.png)
-If some components are not visible, go back to your board design and double click the part to open properties.
+If some components are not visible, go back to your board design and double-click the part to open properties.
 ![](22.png)

 Make sure you're in properties for the whole component, not just one pad or silkscreen, and then open the '3D Models' tab.
 Click on the file browser for the 3D model line.
 These are the correct models: